 Welcome to my plant walk and forage picnic page.
-Winter walks are loading: scroll down to see what's arriving.
-Or read on to learn more about this is all about, or to purchase a Gift Walk.
+Spring walks are here!
+Scroll all the way down to book, or read on to learn what this is all about.

-To be added to my quarterly-ish mailing list (and first dibs at new walks), or for private walk enquiries, please email me: myviljoen (at) gmail (dot) com.
+To be added to my quarterly-ish mailing list (and first dibs at new walks), for private walk or consultation enquiries, please email me: myviljoen (at) gmail (dot) com.

-My second book, Forage, Harvest, Feast - A Wild-Inspired Cuisine, is a substantial resource, with plant info for foraging and for cultivating, and over 500 recipes.
+My second book, Forage, Harvest, Feast - A Wild-Inspired Cuisine, is a substantial foraging and growing resource, with plant info for collection and for cultivation, and over 500 recipes for three dozen plants.
 It is intended as a guide for exploring the range of possibilities for delicious and very versatile botanical ingredients growing (or begging to be grown) near you.
-Order from the publisher, your local bookshop, or Amazon.
+Buy it from the publisher, your local bookshop, or Amazon.

 About my Walks

 I lead plant identification and nature walks in wild and tame green spaces.
-As much as these experiences are about sharing my passion for plants, they are an immersion in the rich natural world that surrounds us, even in the middle of a city.
+As much as these experiences are about sharing my passion for plants, and about identifying edible plants, they are an immersion in the rich natural world that surrounds us, even in the middle of a city.
+Experiencing the land we live on is critical if we are to love it enough to take care of it.
+To love it, we must know it.
+I hope that walking with me inspires you to walk on your own, and often.

 Every part of every season offers a unique opportunity to learn more about the plants that surround us in plain sight, especially in places where we do not expect to find them.
 Yes, we even walk in winter.

-The group-size for walks is small, low-impact, and personal.
+The group-size is small, low-impact, and personal.
 It's not unusual for new friendships to grow over the course of the walk.
 Meet plants, make friends!

 On our field trips we identify and talk about so-called weeds, or plants whose habit is invasive; exotic plants (introduced species); and native plants, some of which could - and should, but still don't - define an authentic regional cuisine.
 Awareness, sustainability and stewardship are the cornerstones of these immersions in nature.
-My own approach evolves, and I welcome the diverse perspective that you bring to our roving discussions.
+My own approach evolves, and I welcome the diverse perspectives that every person brings to our roving discussions.

-My real goal, though, is to help tune your senses to the botanical and natural details at our feet, and above our heads, and to inspire you to notice nature, even if it's on your city block.
+My real goal, though, is to help tune your senses to the botanical and natural details at our feet, and above our heads.
+Nature is right here, even on our own city block.

 Most walks end with a wild-inspired tasting picnic.
 It's exactly what it sounds like: Tastes of in-season, wild ingredients, as well as preserved small-batch forages from my feral pantry.
 Where possible, non-foraged ingredients are organic or locally-grown.
+Although I have been known to swoop on something interesting from the local bodega.
 I take broad dietary preferences (vegan, vegetarian, omnivore) into account where possible within a group.
 You can also book a diet-specific, private walk.

 Ways to Walk and Talk

-Scheduled Walks - seasonal walks are booked via this page (scroll down).
+Scheduled Walks - seasonal group walks are posted here (scroll down).

 Gift Walks - buy an open ticket to any scheduled walk; valid for one year.